-An inpatient treatment program for cocaine addiction that is based around the 12-step model of addiction recovery is one of the best places to begin your journey.
-The benefit of an inpatient program for addiction recovery is the ability to spend time away from the stress, cares, and triggers of everyday life, allowing you to focus on the one thing that matters most – your recovery.
+An inpatient program at a treatment center or hospital for cocaine addiction that is based around the 12-step model of addiction recovery is one of the best places to begin your journey.
+The benefit of an inpatient program at a treatment center or hospital for addiction recovery is the ability to spend time away from the stress, cares, and triggers of everyday life, allowing you to focus on the one thing that matters most – your recovery.
 Combining inpatient detox and rehab under one roof ensures continuity of care and allows you to focus on the behavioral and other challenges that caused the development of the addiction.

-At Highland Ridge Hospital, our number one priority is providing treatment for addiction with care, compassion, concern, and competence.
+At Highland Ridge Hospital, our number one priority is providing treatment at our center for addiction with care, compassion, concern, and competence.
 We understand that you’re more than an addiction; you’re a whole person who needs to be healed in all areas of your life.
-This is why our treatment plans reflect your own unique needs – we know that there’s not a one-size-fits-all approach to treatment, and we’ll work alongside you to develop a treatment for cocaine addiction that really works to meet all of your needs.
-At Highland Ridge, we’ve been helping people get sober for 25 years and we’re ready to help you live the life you always wanted.
+This is why our treatment plans at our center reflect your own unique needs – we know that there’s not a one-size-fits-all approach to treatment, and we’ll work alongside you to develop a treatment plan for cocaine addiction that really works to meet all of your needs.
+At Highland Ridge Hospital, we’ve been helping people get sober for 25 years and we’re ready to help you live the life you always wanted.

-When you first come to us for addiction rehab, you’ll undergo a battery of testing to allow us to best meet and fulfill all of your treatment needs.
+When you first come to our treatment center for addiction rehab, you’ll undergo a battery of testing to allow us to best meet and fulfill all of your treatment needs.
 Our medical evaluation will help us to determine if you are suffering from any medical complications due to your cocaine abuse as well as determine how physically dependent you are on cocaine.
 The psychological evaluations will let us figure out the emotional component of your addiction and diagnose any co-occurring disorders.
-The results of your evaluation will allow us to work alongside you to create a treatment plan that works to meet all of your needs.
+The results of your evaluation will allow us to work alongside you at our treatment center to create a treatment plan that works to meet all of your needs.

-Detox: If you come to us addicted to cocaine, the first step in your recovery process will be our humane detox program.
+Detox: If you come to Highland Ridge Hospital addicted to cocaine, the first step in your recovery process will be our humane detox program.
 Through detox, you’ll rid your body of any drugs or alcohol in your system in a safe, supportive environment.
-We’ll stabilize you and when you are done with detox, you’ll enter into our addiction recovery program based on the 12-step model for addiction recovery.
+We’ll stabilize you and when you are done with detox at our treatment center, you’ll enter into our addiction recovery program based on the 12-step model for addiction recovery.

 Individual therapy is often used to help you work through some of the emotions surrounding your addiction.
-You’ll work closely with a therapist to unearth some of the traumas or situations that may have contributed to your addiction.
+You’ll work closely with a therapist at our cocaine addiction treatment center to unearth some of the traumas or situations that may have contributed to your addiction.

 Group therapy is very important to people who are struggling with getting and staying clean.
 Through group, you’ll learn from others struggling with addiction and work together to learn, grow, and heal.
-We offer a variety of addiction-related groups, including A.A. and N.A., as well as process-based and psychoeducational groups.
+We offer a variety of addiction-related groups at Highland Ridge Hospital, including A.A. and N.A., as well as process-based and psychoeducational groups.

 Family Therapy: As addiction is a family disease, it’s important to include your loved ones in the recovery process.
-We hold family sessions to allow you to reconnect with your loved ones and allow them to share how your addiction has impacted their life.
+We hold family sessions at our treatment center to allow you to reconnect with your loved ones and allow them to share how your addiction has impacted their life.
 We’ll also provide your loved ones with referrals to available community resources such as Nar-Anon.